chapel-lang/chapel/QUICKSTART.rst

    get started with Chapel.
 After that, you may want to switch to a more full-featured configuration.
 See using-a-more-full-featured-chapel_ below.

    a.
-Make sure that your shell is in the directory containing QUICKSTART.rst
+Make sure that your shell is in the directory containing
+      QUICKSTART.rst, for example:

       .. code-block:: bash

          cd ~/chapel-1.14

    b.
-Set up your environment for Chapel's Quick Start mode.
+Set up your environment for Chapel's Quickstart mode.
       If you are using a shell other than bash, see quickstart-with-other-shells_ below.